junegunn/fzf.vim/README.md

 updated.
 In this scenario, fzf becomes a simple selector interface rather than a "fuzzy finder".

+- We will name the new command all-uppercase `RG` so we can still access the default version.
 - `--bind 'change:reload:rg ... {q}'` will make fzf restart ripgrep process whenever the query string, denoted by `{q}`, is changed.
 - With `--phony` option, fzf will no longer perform search.
 The query string